HW-TSC's Submission to the CCMT 2024 Machine Translation Tasks: NMT System

 A practical curriculum learning (CL) \cite{bib33} method should address two main questions: how to rank the training examples, and how to modify the sampling procedure based on this ranking.
 For ranking, we choose to estimate the difficulty of training samples according to their domain feature \cite{bib11}.
 The calculation formula of domain feature is as follows, where $\theta_{in}$ represents an in-domain NMT model, and $\theta_{out}$ represents a out-of-domain NMT model.

-For the sampling procedure, we adopt a probabilistic CL strategy\footnote{\url{https://github.com/kevinduh/sockeye-recipes/tree/master/egs/curriculum}} that takes advantage of the spirit of CL in a nondeterministic fashion without discarding the good practice of original standard training policy, like bucketing and mini-batching.
+For the sampling procedure, we adopt a probabilistic CL strategy\footnote{\url{https://github.com/kevinduh/sockeye-recipes/tree/master/egs/curriculum}} that takes advantage of the spirit of CL in a nondeterministic fashion without discarding the good practice of original standard training policy.